 Promoting British Values at Sun Academy Bradwell

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated last year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy.
 At Sun Academy Bradwell these values are reinforced regularly and in the following ways:

 The School Council representatives discuss ideas/ issues with their individual classes; then meet at least once a half term to discuss the outcomes from each class discussion.
 These are usually forwarded to the Deputy Head or the Head teacher.
 As a result of school council meetings, equipment has been purchased; e.g. playground equipment.
 More recently the children have helped to make changes to the whole school behaviour strategy ‘Good to be Green’.
 In addition to this, children complete an annual questionnaire where they are able to put forward their views about the school.